 During the day we had been keeping a keen eye on the vintage bus.
 It has a bus stop by the Brabazon coffee shop and one by the Abbey.
-We had noticed that there was a lot more people on the bus going to the abbey than there was coming back.
-With that we decided to take the bus back from the Abbey.
+We had noticed that there were a lot more people on the bus going to the abbey than there was coming back.
+With that, we decided to take the bus back from the Abbey.
 It seemed things had changed as the day progressed and it was actually packed out.
 Sadly hardly anyone got off the bus and those that were on it moved to the top deck.
 We ended up sitting downstairs which was a shame.
 It’s not a long walk back so that wasn’t a problem should we have walked back instead.

 Other things to see

 Secret Army exhibition – This was a WWII exhibition in a relatively small building.
 Jamie gave us no time at all in here and walked straight in one door and out the other.
 Kids!

 Victorian Flower & Kitchen Gardens – In hindsight we should have had a wander around here instead of heading to the exhibition mentioned above.
 It looked really lovely from the monorail and I can imagine it is really lovely in the summer.

 Mill Pond Walk – I wished that we’d had time for this as it sounds like a really good walk alongside water.
 There’s also a giant green man wood tree carving, plus fairy doors and statues.